as1ndu/covidug/README.md

 # covidug

-Realtime Statistical Updates on state of COVID19 in Uganda**
+A simple dashboard with realtime statistical** updates on state of COVID19 in Uganda.

+ >** Statistical data is from [John Hopkins](github.com/CSSEGISandData/COVID-19/) & the timeseries is parsed by [Pomber](github.com/pomber/covid19)